Contact

 Curriculum vitae

-Marie-Janine Calic is Professor for East and South East European History at the University of Munich and was previously Dean of the Faculty of History and the Arts.
-She was Visiting scholar at Harvard and Visiting professor at the College of Europe/Natolin.
-Away from her permanent employment she worked for the Special Coordinator of the Stability Pact for Southeastern Europe in Brussels, UNPROFOR-Headquarters in Zagreb, and the ICTY in The Hague.
-She is the author of numerous publications which are translated into a number of languages.
-Recent publications include: “The Great Cauldron.
-A History of Southeast Europe,” Cambridge/London, Harvard University Press 2019; “A History of Yugoslavia,” West Lafayette, Purdue University Press 2019; „Tito.
-Eine Biographie,“ München: C.H.
-Beck 2020; “Geschichte des Balkans,” München: C.H.
+Marie-Janine Calic is Professor of Eastern and South-Eastern European History at the University of Munich and was previously Dean of the Faculty of History and Art History.
+She has been a visiting scholar at Harvard and a visiting professor at the College of Europe/Natolin.
+Outside of her permanent position, she has worked for the Special Coordinator of the Stability Pact for South Eastern Europe in Brussels, the UNPROFOR headquarters in Zagreb and the ICTY in The Hague.
+She is the author of numerous publications, which have been translated into many languages.
+Her most recent publications include: "Balkan Odyssey.
+Fleeing Hitler through Southeast Europe,‘ Munich: C.H.
+Beck 2025, ’The Great Cauldron.
+A History of Southeast Europe, Cambridge/London, Harvard University Press 2019; A History of Yugoslavia, West Lafayette, Purdue University Press 2019; Tito.
+Eine Biographie, Munich: C.H.
+Beck 2020; Geschichte des Balkans, Munich: C.H.
 Beck 2023.
-She is a regular commentator on Balkan affairs for the media.
+She regularly comments on Balkan issues in the media.

 Recent publications